Labor, industry gear up for dueling Massachusetts gig worker ballot measures | Politics

 Labor, industry gear up for dueling Massachusetts gig worker ballot measures

-The fight over the status of Uber Technologies and Lyft ride-share drivers entered a new phase on Wednesday, as an industry-backed group and a labor union proposed letting Massachusetts voters decide whether their workers in the state should be treated as independent contractors or allowed to unionize.
-Flexibility and Benefits for Massachusetts Drivers, a group whose top contributors include Uber, Lyft and DoorDash, filed a proposed ballot question that would ask voters to declare the companies' drivers are not employees, but independent contractors entitled to minimum benefits.
+An industry-backed group and a labor union on Wednesday proposed letting voters decide whether Uber Technologies and Lyft ride-share drivers in Massachusetts should be treated as independent contractors or allowed to unionize.

-The fight over the status of Uber Technologies and Lyft ride-share drivers entered a new phase on Wednesday, as an industry-backed group and a labor union proposed letting Massachusetts voters decide whether their workers in the state should be treated as independent contractors or allowed to unionize.
+An industry-backed group and a labor union on Wednesday proposed letting voters decide whether Uber Technologies and Lyft ride-share drivers in Massachusetts should be treated as independent contractors or allowed to unionize.
+Flexibility and Benefits for Massachusetts Drivers, a group whose contributors include Uber, Lyft and DoorDash, filed a proposed ballot question that would ask voters in November 2024 to declare the companies' drivers are not employees but independent contractors entitled to minimum benefits.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)